Alehmann04/Fairy-Tail-Portible-Guild-English-Translation/README.md

 ----
 * finish the eventtext000.bin translation
 * translate the item based on other repository
+* translate the skills
+* translate the materials
 * translate the rest of the text

 Credit